Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Simulation and Performance Evaluation

-In order to show the robustness of our approach, the obtained models of Deep EDMD and MLP with an additional random layer and bias, are used to generate the state predictions with 100 repeated times with different training data sets.
-The results of state predictions are collected and shown in Fig. \ref{fig:abnormal_train_1}.
-The results show that the average prediction errors and error variations with Deep EDMD are much smaller than that with MLP.
+In order to show the robustness of our approach, the obtained models of Deep EDMD and DNN with an additional random layer and bias, are used to generate the state predictions with 100 repeated times with different training data sets.
+The results of state predictions are collected and shown in Fig. \ref{fig:abnormal_train_1} and the prediction RMSEs of Deep EDMD and DNN are collected in Table \ref{tab:RMSE_random_cases}.
+The results show that the average prediction errors and error variations with Deep EDMD are much smaller than that with DNN.
 This is due to the Koopman operator with the EDMD framework adopted in the proposed approach.
 Indeed, the worst scenario of Deep EDMD with the random layer can be regarded as an EDMD framework, hence the robustness of the results can be guaranteed.

-We also collect the training and validation reconstruction errors obtained with Deep EDMD and MLP.
-The results are displayed in Fig. \ref{fig:h2}, which show that the random hidden layer has a large negative effect on MLP based training process.
+We also collect the training and validation reconstruction errors obtained with Deep EDMD and DNN.
+The results are displayed in Fig. \ref{fig:h2}, which show that the random hidden layer has a large negative effect on DNN based training process.
 The associated training and validation errors fluctuate around 0.01 and 0.027.
-As for Deep EDMD with $K=10$, the training and validation reconstruction errors converge to $7.6\times 10^{-4}$ and $7.3\times 10^{-4}$ eventually, which are much smaller than that with MLP.
+As for Deep EDMD with $L=10$, the training and validation reconstruction errors converge to $7.6\cdot 10^{-4}$ and $7.3\cdot 10^{-4}$ eventually, which are much smaller than that with DNN.

 \textbf{Trajectory tracking with DE-MPC}: To further validate the potential of the proposed Deep EDMD approach, we have designed the DE-MPC controller for tracking a time-varying reference in the CarSim/Simulink simulation environment.
-In the simulation test, the control steering wheel angle, throttle and the brake pressure are limited in the interval $[-450\degree\ 450\degree]$, $[0\ 0.2]$, and $[0\ 9.1] \ MPa$ respectively.
+In the simulation test, the control steering wheel angle, throttle, and the brake pressure are limited in the interval $[-450\degree\ 450\degree]$, $[0\ 0.2]$, and $[0\ 9.1] \ MPa$ respectively.
 Also, the control increments are limited respectively to the range $[-2.25\degree \ 2.25\degree]$, $[-0.004 \ 0.004]$, and $[-0.18\ 0.18]\ MPa$.
 The state of the vehicle has been initialized as $[0 \ 0\ 0]$ and $Q=1000I$, $R=5I$, $\rho = 10$.
 And the reference signals for the output have been selected from the collected testing data-set.
 The sampling interval in the simulation has been chosen as $t_s=10ms$.